ctaylor08/bropi/README.md

 ## TODO
 - custom bro configs for master/proxy and workers
-- install scripts for apache kafka and spark (and neccessary configs)
+- install scripts for apache spark (and neccessary configs)
 - case design for n? pi zeros added on as probably bro workers
 - lots of other things